-Figure 2b presents a similar residual plot to Figure 2a, but with log income per capita in 2000 on the vertical axis.
+Figure 3b presents a similar plot to Figure 3a, but with log income per capita in 2000 on the vertical axis.
 The contrast is striking.
-Whereas Figure 2a depicted a negative relationship between economic development and political concentration, in Figure 2b per capita income in 2000 is positively correlated with political concentration pre-dictatorship.
+Whereas Figure 3a depicted a negative relationship between economic development and political concentration, in Figure 3b per capita income in 2000 is positively correlated with political concentration pre-dictatorship.
 Despite being poorer at the beginning of our sample period, municipalities that were more politically concentrated before the dictatorship become relatively richer 60 years later.
-This relationship appears even though rental prices in 1940 and income per capita in 2000 are on average positively correlated (point estimate =0.143, robust standard error=0.011).
-In the Figure 3 of the Appendix, we present a figure analogous to Figure 2a, but using the share of the population working in non-agricultural sectors as a proxy for economic development in 1940.
-We find a similar negative association with pre-dictatorship political concentration.
+This relationship appears even though rental prices in 1940 and income per capita in 2000 are on average positively correlated (point estimate =0.143, robust standard error=0.011).24

 We investigate the robustness and magnitude of these results in Table 3.
 In columns 1 and 2, we regress our main proxies of economic development in 1940 on the measure of political concentration pre-dictatorship.
 For these specifications, we include basic geographic and demographic controls (longitude, latitude, distance to the state capital, log population, share of protestants, share of black population, and share of foreigners; all measured in 1940).
 The point estimate in column 1 implies that all else equal, municipalities that had one family in power pre-dictatorship had 40% lower rental prices in 1940 relative to a municipality where 3 traditional families shared power.
 In column 2, we also find a strong negative association between political concentration and the share of population working in non-agricultural sectors.
 In column 3, we examine whether the contemporaneous association between standards of living and political competition is also present in the post-dictatorship period.
-Here, we also find a negative correlation: municipalities where a single family holds power after the dictatorship have 17% lower income per capita relative to municipalities where 3 families share power.
+Here, we also find a negative correlation: municipalities where a single family holds power after the dictatorship have 17% lower income per capita relative to